SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

 Examples of phenomena which might be modelled with differential equations are:
 - The volume of a cell, or its amount of available nutrients.
-- The public's awareness of of a novel infectious disease.
+- The public's awareness of a novel infectious disease.
 - The current temperature in a chemical reactor.

 Examples of phenomena which might be modelled with algebraic equations are: